WarpEngineer/elm-calculator/README.md

 ### Thanks

-I want to thank the people who that made this [great starter project](https://github.com/moarwick/elm-webpack-starter) and various bloggers from around the web.
+I want to thank the people who made this [great starter project](https://github.com/moarwick/elm-webpack-starter) and various bloggers from around the web.

 ### Changelog